uh-class-critics/uh-class-critics.github.io/index.md

 <img src="images/texting.jpg">

-### Current State of development
+### Current Vision for Development

 Currently, we are in the stage of developing this service for all students at UH.
+Our vision for the layout of this service will reflect features such as:

+- Landing Page
+- Sign in/Sign up Page
+- Browse Classes Page
+- Rate Course Page
+- Rate Professor Page

-Ideally, we want our service to look something like the following: [insert image]
+Ideally, we want our service to look something like the following: (insert image)